eepgwde/ticker-planto/README.md

 receives ticks from a feed (this demo uses feed.q.)

 The ticker-plant interoperates with a special client, the real-time database, the r.q instance.
+This is *not* in this demo.
+The rdb is implemented using cx.q - the generic client with a number of methods - vwap, last and others. rdb is one of those.

 * Installation and Running

 ** Installation: top level source directory - no build

 You'll need the q interpreter in the ~/q directory.
-(Links work for me.)
+(Soft links work for me.)

 ** Running